KALPESH003/PassSentinel/README.md

 ### 02. Open the project
 ### 03. Run the project
 Just open index.html directly in your browser — no setup or dependencies required.

+---
+## 👤 Author
+KALPESH K. SUTHAR

+If you like Taskly, give it a star ⭐ on GitHub and showcase your support!

+---

+## Tags
+task-manager, productivity, html-css-js, webapp, ui-design, localstorage, javascript-project, to-do-list, mscit, portfolio